atmasphere/mc-coal/docs/source/data_api.rst

   :query since: Return sessions with a login timestamp since the given datetime (inclusive).
 This parameter should be of the form ``YYYY-MM-DD HH:MM:SS`` and is assumed to be UTC.
   :query before: Return sessions with a login timestamp before this datetime (exclusive).
 This parameter should be of the form ``YYYY-MM-DD HH:MM:SS`` and is assumed to be UTC.

-  :status 200: Successfully queried the play sessions.
+  :status 200 OK: Successfully queried the play sessions.

     :Response Data: - **play_sessions** -- The list of play sessions.
                     - **cursor** -- If more results are available, this value will be the string to be passed back into this service to query the next set of results.
 If no more results are available, this field will be absent.